-Glossary: Definitions of Disability, Health and Medical Terms
+Glossary and Definitions of Disability, Health and Medical Terms

 Common vocabulary terms that seem the same are sometimes not - Confusion can extend from psychological terms that are commonly assumed to be similar, if not identical, but which in fact refer to very different concepts.